-8. A description of any property seized, discarded, broken or misplaced during the search.

-9. Any action taken as a result of the search.
+- 8. A description of any property seized, discarded, broken or misplaced during the search. - 9.
+Any action taken as a result of the search.

-Routine Strip Searches at Ontario Secure Youth Custody Facilities
+Routine Strip Searches at Ontario Secure and Open Youth Custody Facilities

-65. Children as young as 12 have been routinely strip searched at Ontario secure youth custody facilities during the class period.
+65.79.
+Children as young as 12 have been routinely strip searched at Ontario open and secure youth custody facilities during the class period.
 This occurs in both facilities operated directly by Ontario and delegated secure youth custody facilities.

-- 66. Ontario determines where a given young person is sent to be detained while awaiting bail or trial or to serve their sentence. - 67.
-Young persons transferred to secure youth detention and custody facilities are routinely strip searched upon admission to and departure from these facilities without any consideration of whether there are reasonable and probable grounds suggesting that such a search is necessary.
-If there was ever any such consideration, these searches would not occur as there are never such grounds upon transfer to a facility as young persons are searched by police officers or other law enforcement agents before being transferred to a secure youth custody facility. - 68.
-When young persons are compelled by law to attend court, they are subjected to routine strip searches upon their return from court. - 69.
-These searches also routinely occur following visits with family members within youth custody facilities, attendance at Court for hearings, and attendances at healthcare facilities for necessary medical and other procedures.
+66.80.
+Ontario determines where a given young person is sent to be detained while awaiting bail or trial or to serve their sentence.

+81. Young persons transferred to secure youth detention and custody facilities are routinely strip searched upon admission to and departure from these facilities without any consideration of whether there are reasonable and probable grounds suggesting that such a search is necessary.
+If there was ever any such consideration, these searches would not occur as there are never such grounds upon transfer to a facility as young persons are searched by police officers or other law enforcement agents before being transferred to a secure youth custody facility.